Remington Model 700: Controversy

 Thousands of Remington Model 700 customers have complained to Remington that a defect in the trigger mechanism could cause the gun to be fired without the trigger being squeezed.
 Remington received nearly 2,000 complaints from 2013 through 2016 and 150 lawsuits had been filed against Remington alleging injury or death related to the trigger.
 Lawsuits have alleged that Remington covered up a design flaw in the trigger mechanism, resulting in dozens of deaths and hundreds of serious injuries.
 A class-action lawsuit alleges Remington knowingly sold a defective product.
 The Attorneys general from nine states and the District of Columbia objected to the proposed settlement in the class action, saying that Remington has "long known" of the defect and that the proposed settlement "fails to adequately protect public safety."

 On October 20, 2010, CNBC televised the first in an ongoing investigative series, Remington Under Fire: a CNBC Investigation, reporting that the trigger mechanism used prior to 2007 on the Model 700 could fire without the trigger being squeezed.
 The report stated that Remington has received thousands of customer complaints since the firing mechanism was introduced in the 1940s and that nearly two dozen deaths and hundreds of injuries had been attributed to inadvertent discharges of 700 series rifles.
 Through internal Remington documents, the program showed that on multiple occasions the company considered recalling the product.

 The inventor of the firing mechanism, Mike Walker, 98 years old at the time of the documentary, told CNBC he proposed what he called a "safer trigger" back in 1948 while the product was still in the testing stage.
 Walker said his enhanced design was rejected because of the added cost, 5.5 cents per gun (adjusted for inflation: $).
 Critics of the documentary countered that every incident featured on the program involving loss of life was the result of firearms mishandling, where owners pointed their rifles at other human beings.
 Remington responded with the Remington Model 700 Network, which gave direct rebuttals to the program, and their perspective on the incidents the program described.
 Remington dismisses the allegations, pointing out that in every case either trigger mechanisms of the rifles were adjusted or altered beyond recommended specifications, with rifles being poorly maintained and left to rust, or due to the misuse of the rifles.
 Those involved admitted to police they might have "possibly" pulled the trigger.

 Though Remington has since changed to a new, cheaper, trigger mechanism design, the original Walker trigger is still produced for the U.S. military and buyers of custom rifles.

 On December 6, 2014, Remington announced that as a part of actions put into place to settle multiple lawsuits and to avoid future legal actions, they are replacing all triggers in the Model 700s.
-Over 7.85 million rifles were included in this agreement, making all of them eligible for replacements.
+Approximately 7.85 million rifles were included in this agreement, making all of them eligible for replacements.